atmask/atmask.github.io/content/posts/01-getting-started-w-hugo/index.md

 # Big Idea

-The goal of this post is to capture the steps required to get started with Hugo and Github pages.
-Hugo is a GO based static site generation tool.
-Github pages is a feature of Github that allows anyone with a GitHub account host a static site.
+The goal of this post is to capture the steps required to get started with Hugo and Github Pages.
+Hugo is a Go based static site generation tool.
+Github Pages is a feature of Github that allows anyone with a GitHub account host a static site.

 # Part 1: Setting up GitHub Pages